SBA Loan Calculator:

 Collateral

 The SBA also requires collateral for most SBA loans.
-While lack of it won’t be the main consideration for approval, the value of the asset you pledge for security will affect your rates.
+While lack of it won’t be the main consideration for approval, the asset's value you pledge for security will affect your rates.
 Real estate assets and high-value equipment typically afford businesses lower interest rates.
 Businesses can also use their inventory and accounts receivable as collateral, but it won’t be as valuable as buildings and equipment.

 How to Calculate Your Costs Using the SBA Loan Calculator